JoelZBub/organic-free-range-pack/UG100OFRM Build Notes.md

 **Uncle Genny's 100% Organic & Free-Range Build Notes**

+Build 1.2.0

+**Note About Thermal Logistics Update** - Per the mod dev's instructions, before updating you should make sure all crafters are idle (or off) and all machines attached to crafters are empty.
+See the link below for more information

+**Note About Removal of Death's Odium curse** - This curse has been removed from the pack after discovering the only way to remove its effects is by editing playerdata files.
+Removal of this curse is likely to delete any item it is currently on, so we recommend removing it from an items you would like to keep prior to updating.
+The Disenchantment Table works well for this.

+**Added Mods**

+ErebusFix - Corrects issue with crash related to preserved amber

+**Updated Mods**

+Controlling
+CraftPresense
+MistyWorld
+Rats
+SimplyCats
+SoundFilters
+The Magic Mirror
+Thermal Logistics
+Xaero's Minimap

+**Enhancements**

+* Added Caverns mods to related Deep Mob Learning modules
+* Reenabled Invisible Armor from Stupid Things at players' request
+* Removed Death's Odium cruse
+* Changed Glitch Chestplate recipe to not use boss-based drops
+* Changed inter-dimensional remote storage recipes to not use boss-based drops
+* Added ability to convert Animania Mooshroom syringes into vanilla Mooshroom syringe
+* Added effect to Barbossa Hat
+* Disabled generation of Volcano biomes, which should have already been disabled

+**Bug Fixes**

+* Fixed recipe conflict for MrCrayfish knife
+* Fixed broken Siamese Pet recipe

 Build 1.1.1

 **Updated Mods**

 * CraftPresence - Discord API update
 * Trophies: ZAWA Addon - Fixed console spam issue